 Try a few more recipes from the state of royals, Rajasthan – Rajasthani Jaiphali Aloo, Rajasthani Panchmel Dal, Rajasthani Jungli Maas, Rajasthani Mirchi Vada, Rajasthani Pitod Ki Sabzi, Rajasthani Mawa Kachori and Rajasthani Bati.

 Dahi Wale Gatte is one of the traditional recipes from the state of Rajasthan, that is quite popular in Rajasthani homes and restaurants.
 It is light, perfect for everyday meals and comes together in under 45 minutes.

-To make Gatte, a dough of chickpea flour is made which is then boiled in the form of cylinders to cook it from inside.
-These cylinders are then cut into small roundels and optionally fried till golden brown or used as it is!
+A dough of chickpea flour is prepared in the form of cylinders, boiled and cut into small roundels to add in a spicy yogurt based gravy.
+Gatte are optionally fried till golden brown or used as it is.

 Dahi wale Gatte

 - 2 cups Besan